baharehsorouri/EE282/Homework2.md

 $ ls
 $ rm awesomeness
 ```
+### Q1 Comments:
+Question 1 was done great!
+The only thing I would recommend is to not include $ as it makes it difficult to copy and paste and run your code.
+Other that that it is perfect.

 ### Question 2
 **Prompt 2: Ask a question that requires a student to understand the difference between accessing a column in a matrix with numeric indices versus accessing a column in a data frame with numeric indices.
 Your question should require an answer comparing the following: mymatrix[,1] vs. mydf[,1] vs. mydf[1] vs. mydf[[1]].**